Are you currently looking for vegan options in the Dallas Fort Worth Airport (DFW)?

 We sincerely hope that this guide helped your vegan food finding and decision-making a little bit easier!

-Disclaimer: We do everything possible at VeggL to make sure all our Vegan Guides are as up to date as possible, but sometimes menus and menu items can change.
+- Disclaimer: We do everything possible at VeggL to make sure all our Vegan Guides are as up-to-date as possible, but sometimes menus and menu items can change.
 VeggL is not responsible for incorrect or outdated information.
 Always check with your location and server to confirm items are vegan when ordering.
-If you notice something that needs to be corrected – please let us know!
+If you notice something that needs to be corrected – please let us know